geanders/HyperHeatwavePredictiveModels/README.md

 Bagging model   | `bag.tree.rose.RData`
 Boosting model  | `boost.tree.rose.RData`

-We have also included two example datasets to use to show how to use these models to explore trends in hyper-heatwaves.
+We have also included three example datasets that we use to show how to use these models can be used to explore trends in hyper-heatwaves.
 Those three datasets are:

 Dataset                                           | File name
 ------------------------------------------------- | ---------
-Projected heatwaves in 82 communities, 2061--2080 | `projected_heatwaves.txt`
+Projected heatwaves in 82 US communities, 2061--2080 | `projected_heatwaves.txt`
-Projected populations in 82 communities, 2061--2080 | `projected_populations.csv`
+Projected populations in 82 US communities, 2061--2080 | `projected_populations.csv`
-Land areas for 82 communities                      | `land_area.csv`
+Land areas for 82 US communities                      | `land_area.csv`

-We explain these files further below.
+We explain these files further [below](#example_data).

 Finally, for use in sensitivity analyses, we have included three health-based models developed using an alternative threshold of 19% to define hyper-heatwaves (i.e., a hyper-heatwave was defined as any heatwave associated with a 19% or higher increase in all-cause mortality risk in the community).
 These models are: